isomerpages/mlaw-corp/news/others/_posts/2018-11-27-Video-of-Senior-Minister-of-State-for-Law-and-Health-Edwin-Tong-at-the-hearing-of-the-International-Grand-Committee-on-Fake-News-and-Disinformation-in-London.md

 ---
 layout: post
-title: Video on Dispute Resolution in Singapore
+title: Video of Senior Minister of State for Law and Health, Edwin Tong at the hearing of the International Grand Committee on Fake News and Disinformation in London
 permalink: /news/others/video-on-dispute-resolution-in-singapore/
-breadcrumb: Video on Dispute Resolution in Singapore
+breadcrumb: Video of Senior Minister of State for Law and Health, Edwin Tong at the hearing of the International Grand Committee on Fake News and Disinformation in London
 collection_name: news
 ---